-Last year, we wrote about 7 Ways to Simplify Your Holidays.
-After re-reading it, it was almost a relief to think about all the things we *don’t* have to do this year!
+A couple of years ago we wrote about 7 Ways to Simplify Your Holidays.
+After re-reading it, it was almost a relief to think about all the things we still *don’t* have to do this year (unless, of course, you really want to)!

-Many of us are wondering what we can do to still make the holidays just as special as in previous years.
+If your family is continuing to play it safe and choosing not to gather in person again this year, there are still many things you can do to make the holidays just as special as in previous years.
 One thing’s for sure, changing it up and doing new, fun things will make for a very… memorable holiday… “hey mom, remember that time we saw Santa through the Plexiglass??”

 And yet… we will definitely miss our large family gatherings and parties with friends.
 So what can we do to fill the void (while not putting too much pressure on ourselves)?
 We have ideas, people.
 Read on…